frederic-aman/short-url/README.md

 ## Usage

-You can use [Postman](https://www.postman.com/downloads/) to execute POST and GET request.
+You can use [Postman](https://www.postman.com/downloads/) to execute POST and GET requests and visualize responses.

 ### **Post original URL and retrieve short URL**

+Short URLs are 6 carachters from [a-z], [A-Z] or [0-9], eg. 5ThNpz

 > POST http://localhost:5000/api/shorturl